ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 Install ``uwtools``
 ^^^^^^^^^^^^^^^^^^^^

 The :uw:`UW Tools documentation <sections/user_guide/installation.html>` has the most up-to-date installation instructions.
 Users should refer to that documentation as authoritative.
 The UW team welcomes questions in its :uw-repo:`GitHub Discussions <discussions>` forum.
+See :numref:`Section %s <uwtools>` for more information on ``uwtools`` in the SRW App.

 For convenience, a suggested procedure is included below for users who do not have ``uwtools`` or ``conda`` installed.
 However, in the event of problems, refer to the UW Tools documentation and forums.